Terry Gilliam's unrealized projects

-During his long career, American-born British film director Terry Gilliam has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
-Some of these productions fell in development hell or were cancelled.
+During his long career, American-born British film director Terry Gilliam has worked on a number of projects that never progressed beyond the pre-production stage under his direction.
+Some of these productions fell into development hell or were cancelled.
 The following is a list of projects in roughly chronological order.

 20th century

 Theseus and the Minotaur

-Right after he finished Jabberwocky (1977), Gilliam’s next film project was going to be Theseus and the Minotaur, based on Greek mythology.
-The film was shelved when Gilliam chose to make Time Bandits (1981) instead.
+Right after he finished Jabberwocky (1977), Gilliam's next film project would be Theseus and the Minotaur, based on Greek mythology.
+The film was shelved when Gilliam chose to make Time Bandits (1981) instead, though he later pursued it again following the release of 12 Monkeys (1995).
+In 1997, when he returned to the project, he enlisted the help of screenwriter Tony Grisoni whose script The Lives of the Saints had impressed him a few years earlier.

+Gormenghast

+After directing The Life of Brian, Gilliam considered making a film adaption of Mervyn Peakes' fantasy novel Gormenghast.
+The owner of the rights wanted Peter Sellers to play the character Doctor Prunesquallor.
+Gilliam ultimately decided to not make the film because he had spent too much time thinking about it, did not have enough money to make it, and had already reused some of his ideas for it in his film Jabberwocky.

+Monty Python's World War III

+Before the Pythons came up with the idea for Monty Python's The Meaning of Life, they had begun writing a new movie called Monty Python's World War III.

+Fungus the Bogeyman

+Terry Gilliam was at one point interested in making a film adaption of the children's picture book Fungus the Bogeyman, before a television adaption was released by BBC in 2004.

 Watchmen

 In 1989, Gilliam and film producer Joel Silver unsuccessfully attempted to make a film adaptation of Alan Moore's Watchmen.
-Gilliam was reportedly Moore's first choice to direct the film.
+Gilliam was, reportedly, Moore's first choice to direct the film.
 Gilliam tried to make the film again in 1996 but was unsuccessful.

 A Scanner Darkly

 In the early 1990s, Gilliam attempted to make a film adaptation of Philip K. Dick’s A Scanner Darkly.